lmarzen/esp32-weather-epd/README.md

 5. Configure Options.

    - Most configuration options are located in config.cpp, with a few  in config.h.
-Language options can also be found in lang_en_us.cpp.
+Locale/language options can also be found in locales/locale_**.cpp.

    - Important settings to configure in config.cpp: